 - a) Credit risk

-- Liquidity risk b)
+- b) Liquidity risk

-- Market risk c)
+- c) Market risk

 The Company has established various policies with respect to such risks which set forth limits, mitigation strategies and internal controls to be implemented by the three lines of defence approach provided below.
 The Board oversees the Company's risk management and has constituted a Risk Management Committee ("RMC"), which frames and reviews risk management processes and controls.